Financial services to Taiwan

-There are a total of 15 financial holdings companies and 37 domestic banks in Taiwan totalling 3,555 branches.
-Twenty-eight foreign banks have been granted a licence, which accounts for 92 branches.
-The Australian and New Zealand Bank has completed its takeover of RBS and operates 22 branches across Taiwan.
-(Source: Banking Bureau, Financial Supervisory Commission, Executive Yuan, R.O.C.)
+There are 15 financial holdings companies and 38 domestic banks in Taiwan totalling 3,416 branches.
+30 foreign banks have been granted licences, which accounts for 51 branches.
+ANZ has completed its takeover of RBS and operates 13 branches across Taiwan.

 The Taiwan Stock Exchange (TWSE) is the primary equities market in Taiwan.
 In addition to the TWSE, there are two other regulated markets: